Here are some commonly asked questions regarding the Non-Matriculated status:

 How do I register for classes?

-Once your application has been processed, UW Bothell Non-Matriculated and Graduate Non-Matriculated students register for courses on MyUW during registration period 3.
-Applicants seeking matriculated status have admission and registration priority over non-matriculated applicants.
+Once your application has been processed, UW Bothell Non-Matriculated and Graduate Non-Matriculated students can register for courses on MyUW during Registration Period 3 (in summer quarter, students can register beginning Registration Period 1).

 How do I change my status from non-matriculated to matriculated?